StackStorm/st2docs/docs/source/datastore.rst

     st2 key set aws_cfn_endpoint https://cloudformation.us-west-1.amazonaws.com

 Load a list of key value pairs from a JSON file.
-The following is the JSON example using the same keys from the create examples above.
+The following is the JSON example using the same keys from the create examples above:

 ::